Labor's Warring Factions

 Labor really lost in two states – Queensland and Western Australia – and in Queensland the losses were crucial.
 The overthrow of Gillard’s predecessor, Kevin Rudd, a Queensland MP, probably played some part in this, though there was no sign of a sympathy vote in his Brisbane constituency.
 But the real problem for Labor is Queensland’s political culture.
 The state has been the party’s Achilles heel since the Second World War.
 Labor has won majorities there only rarely, and never for long.
 Queensland lacks the urban-industrial base indispensable to the Labor Party elsewhere; it is the one Australian state where the majority of the population does not live in its metropole.
 Furthermore, it and Western Australia, dominated politically by the mining companies, are very susceptible to anti-Labor campaigns – particularly the campaign against the Labor government’s resources tax, the politics of which Rudd handled very clumsily.
 As a result Labor won only 8 of Queensland’s 30 seats (only one outside Brisbane) and only 3 of Western Australia’s 15.
 This is a real problem for Labor.
 These two states are the fastest growing and their representation in the Federal Parliament is steadily increasing.

-To retain its majority the Labor Party had to do unusually well in the other states and this it just failed to do even though it won 61 seats to everyone else’s 44.
+To retain its majority the Labor Party had thus to do unusually well in the other states and this it just failed to do even though it won 61 seats to everyone else’s 44.
 It might have succeeded had its campaign been less wretched.
 The government made virtually no attempt to defend its economic record – one reason Australia sailed through the financial crisis – or its ‘stimulus’ programmes.
 It allowed the opposition to shout it down in the familiar and easily understood rhetoric of ‘waste’, ‘debt, ‘boat people’, endlessly repeated.
 The response was that of a timid government with little confidence in itself or the electorate.
 Gillard talked and acted like a zombie for much of the campaign.

 Yet outside Queensland, only in New South Wales, and particularly in the multi-ethnic working-class suburbs of western Sydney, Labor’s old heartland, were the swings against the government really significant and, since these were safe Labor seats, Labor tended to hold on.
 Most of the seats lost in Sydney were, in any case, only technically Labor, having become so as a result of redistribution and unlikely to be retained.
 Various explanations have been given for the results in Sydney: that Asian voters were repelled by what happened to Rudd (who speaks Mandarin) or by Gillard’s atheism; or that the defectors were non-Asian voters worked-up against boat people.
 Any of these things might be true, but they were not to be found in similar constituencies in Melbourne.

 A more likely explanation is to be found in the factionalism of the Australian Labor Party and especially of its New South Wales branch.
 Organised factionalism more than anything distinguishes the Australian Labor Party from its British cousin.
 These factions are rarely ideological.
 Gillard, for example, comes from the Victorian Left, though none of her political views can be regarded as left-wing, while the New South Wales Right, under pressure from its associated trade unions – most factions have trade union affiliations – killed a proposal to privatise electricity.
-It is exceptionally difficult to get ahead in the Labor Party without factional support.
+It is exceptionally difficult to advance in the Labor Party without factional support.
 That was probably the main reason for Rudd’s fall.
 He belonged to no faction and conspicuously formed his government without regard to faction.
 When his popularity began to sag and the electoral prospects of his government looked grim he had no faction to support him.
 The New South Wales Right, with its eyes ever on the opinion polls, together with allies in the Victorian and South Australian Right and in the Federal Parliament, brought him down.

 But the New South Wales factional system has now brought the state Labor Party to the point of collapse, which is the most likely reason for the swing away from Labor in those working-class seats in Sydney.
 As a system of extended Tammany and lines of patronage it has been remarkably successful: through it the Labor Party has dominated New South Wales politics for the last century.
 It successfully incorporated successive waves of the downtrodden of whatever nationality.
 It has, however, now so narrowed that it excludes as much as it includes.
 It is over-dependent on relations with property development and the drinking and betting interests.
 As it has lost any sense of purpose it has also become incompetent.
 In its attempts to prop up a version of the old system it has alienated many of its natural supporters who had reason to expect the benefits of its largesse.
 It seems, therefore, to be heading for disaster at next year’s state elections.
 The problem for Gillard is that she partly owes her premiership precisely to the factions that have landed the New South Wales Labor Party in such a mess.